kevinreber/pare/README.md

 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view project in the browser.<br/>
+Open [http://localhost:3000](http://localhost:3000) to view project in the browser.
-May see warnings if not using placeholder data.

 ---